 The Disney Skyliner consists of 3 lines that connect 5 stations between 2 parks and 4 resorts.

-These 3 routes connect Epcot, Riviera Resort, Caribbean Beach Resort, Pop Century Resort, Art of Animation Resort, and Hollywood Studios.
+These 3 routes connect Epcot, Disney’s Riviera Resort, Disney’s Caribbean Beach Resort, Disney’s Pop Century Resort, Disney’s Art of Animation Resort, and Disney’s Hollywood Studios.
 The Art of Animation and Pop Century resorts share a station.